vesoft-inc/nebula-docs/docs-2.0/nebula-studio/troubleshooting/st-ug-faq.md

     If you find that a function cannot be used, it is recommended to troubleshoot the problem according to the following steps:

-    1. Confirm that Nebula Graph is the latest version.
-If you use Docker Compose to deploy the Nebula Graph database, it is recommended to run `docker-compose pull && docker-compose up -d` to pull the latest Docker image and start the container.
+    1. Confirm that NebulaGraph is the latest version.
+If you use Docker Compose to deploy the NebulaGraph database, it is recommended to run `docker-compose pull && docker-compose up -d` to pull the latest Docker image and start the container.

     2. Confirm that Studio is the latest version.
 For more information, refer to [check updates](../../20.appendix/release-notes/studio-release-note.md).